Index

 How can I exchange data between Linux and Windows and vice versa?

 The easiest way to do this is via the FAUBox to exchange files online within the web interface.
+This allows you to exchange files between yourself and others.
 Every user who has an IDM account automatically has a FAUBox account.

-The RRZE offers each student 2 GB of storage space on a central Windows server.
-The same storage is used here.
+The RRZE offers each student two GB of storage on a central Windows server.
+This is also used in the virtual Windows and integrated automatically.

 How do I start Windows?

-Windows can be started on a virtual machine if necessary.
-To do this, simply click on the Windows icon in the system tray.
-After it has booted, click anywhere on the window and log in as normal.
+Windows can be started on a virtual machine if required.
+To do this, simply click on the Windows symbol in the taskbar on the left.
+Unfortunately, Windows cannot be operated under Remote Desktop for licensing reasons.
+After it has started up, click once in the window and log in with your idm access data.

 How can I find an overview of the installed programs in Linux?